 Now you’ve got time to do all the things you wanted to do before, but the only thing you should do right now is take a very deep breath and relax.

 Give yourself time.
 Take a rest.
 Let both your mind and heart take a rest from everything and everyone else.
 It’s something that you owe yourself.
-Have some alone time and don’t think about your relationship, your ex partner, or your breakup at all.
+Have some alone time and don’t think about your relationship, your ex-partner, or breakup stages at all.

 Just try to relax and imagine that you’re the only person left in the world.
 Because the truth is, no one else actually matters besides you.